plusjade/jekyll-bootstrap/project/about.md

 As a self-taught web-developer I am continually indebted to all the diligent people who share their knowledge, bug fixes, and lessons through blogging.

-I always thought "I should really share my experiences too", but I never manage to get passed the mental obstacle of having to setup a wordpress install and use some UI to write words.
+I always thought "I should really share my experiences too", but I never manage to get past the mental obstacle of having to setup a wordpress install and use some UI to write words.
 Then do I have to figure out how to highlight code or what?

 The point is I'm lazy _in that way_.
 I have 3 wordpress accounts, a posterous, a sinatra site, and a twitter,